void * _aligned_realloc( void *memblock, size_t size, size_t alignment );

 It is an error to reallocate memory and change the alignment of a block.

 _aligned_realloc is based on malloc.
 For more information about using _aligned_offset_malloc, see malloc.

-In Visual C++ 2005, this function sets errno to ENOMEM if the memory allocation failed or if the requested size was greater than _HEAP_MAXREQ.
+This function sets errno to ENOMEM if the memory allocation failed or if the requested size was greater than _HEAP_MAXREQ.
 For more information about errno, see errno, _doserrno, _sys_errlist, and _sys_nerr.
 Also, _aligned_realloc validates its parameters.
 If alignment is not a power of 2, this function invokes the invalid parameter handler, as described in Parameter Validation.
 If execution is allowed to continue, this function returns NULL and sets errno to EINVAL.